sifzerda/drumfx/README.md

 To Do:

+plan out a really basic one and add things

+- Figure out General GUI:
+  - Posssibilities:
+    - DND
+    - Dropdown lists
+    - grouped icon boxes (like in ms paint)
 - [ ] Add header comp
 - [ ] add footer comp
 - [ ] put nav links in navigation comp